ryanrodemoyer/codetrivia_20191011/README.md

 # Participating
 Fork my repo and send a PR by the end of October 18th (Friday).

+# This is really cool
+With a single LINQPad script you can:
+* write functional code
+* and/or, reference arbitary assemblies
+* write and run unit tests with NUnit (via NUnitLite) **and Typemock**!

 # Topics
 1. async api design
 2. proper usage of async/await